Verifying Device Drivers with Pancake: A Viper Front-end for

 \subsection{Shared and Device Memory Encoding}

-As mentioned in \autoref{s:challenges}, \name includes dedicated load/store operations for shared memory regions, whose behaviour in a sense resembles the effect of the \texttt{volatile} keyword in C which prevents the compiler from reordering or optimizing away those accesses.
-Thus, our driver uses these primitives for accesses to device memory, as well as accesses to memory shared between it and other OS components.
-Moreover, unlike the rest of memory, we cannot encode shared memory in Viper simply as an array of words, because we cannot rely on its contents not to change between accesses.
+As mentioned in \autoref{s:challenges}, \name includes dedicated load/store operations for shared memory regions, whose behaviour in a sense resembles \texttt{volatile} variables in C, whose accesses cannot be reordered or optimized away by the compiler.
+Thus, driver code uses these primitives for accesses to device memory, as well as accesses to memory shared between it and other OS components.
+Given this sharing, we cannot encode shared memory in Viper simply as an array of words, because we cannot rely on its contents not to change between accesses.

 Device register accesses, needed for implementing drivers, make extensive use of bitwise operations to access the correct bits.
 As stated before, these operations result in bad performance so we seek to avoid them where possible.